-HPV Vaccine: Taking a Shot at Cervical Cancer
+HPV Vaccine: Taking A Shot At Cervical Cancer

 “I am still shocked when people say no because it’s our first vaccine that’s been proven to prevent cancer in women.
 With cancer being such a hot-button issue for such a long time, we have something telling you it will prevent cancer in your kid, I think every parent should jump on that chance.” urged Dr. Mikeworth.

-The American Cancer Society recommends the HPV vaccine for preteens with the optimal age 11 or 12.
+The American Cancer Society recommends the HPV vaccine for preteens with the optimal age being 11 or 12 years old.

-Dr. Mikeworth encourages parents to have a conversation with their child’s health care provider to understand more fully how the vaccine works.
+Dr. Mikeworth encourages parents to have a conversation with their child’s health care provider to better understand how the vaccine works.

 “We have the ability to completely eradicate a virus that can cause cancer, which is pretty phenomenal.
 We just have to get the public on board with it,” he said.